sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 </center>

-##  ML Lifecycle
+##  ML Lifecycle to MLOps Platform

-Using the above complexities as guides, the desiderata of a MLOps platform are:
+Using the above complexities as guides, the desiderata of a MLOps platform based on ML lifecycle are:

-1. Integration with data infrastructure - enable easy data tracking and management
+1. Integration with data infrastructure - enable easy data tracking and management.
-1. Versioning - enforce that any changes to the data (for example, outlier removal, imputation) should be a version change of the data.
+1. Versioning - enforce that any changes to the data (for example, outlier removal, imputation) be a version change of the data.
 2. Location independence (cloud, on-premise, hybrid) - allow seamless access to data irrespective of whether it is on the cloud (for example, Amazon S3, Azure blob), on-premise storage or a hybrid combination of both.
 3. Governance - govern all data validation, transformations and preparation such that sensitive fields (for example, gender, race, ethnicity) are not used for predictive modeling, and track all ML model releases for audit and reproducibility.